 Who would bear the burden of a VAT?

 Exempting, zero rating, or excluding certain essential consumption goods from the tax base (e.g., foodstuffs, medicine, health care) can reduce the regressivity of a VAT.
 Giving preferential treatment to particular goods, however, is an inefficient way to make the tax less regressive because high-income households consume more of the goods in question (though less as a share of income) than low-income households do.
-A better approach is to provide a cash payment—that is, a demogrant or a refundable tax credit—of a limited amount.
+A better approach is to provide a limited cash payment—that is, a demogrant or a refundable tax credit.
 That way, everyone receives the same benefit, in dollars, which translates into a larger share of low-income households’ income.

 In the same study, Toder, Nunns, and Rosenberg simulate the effects of a 7.7 percent broad-based VAT with a refundable tax credit (the higher tax rate keeps the net revenues the same as the 5 percent, broad-based VAT with no tax credit).
 They find that the VAT in combination with the tax credit would impose an average tax burden of 0.6 percent on households in the bottom quintile of the income distribution.
-Households in the top 1 percent of the income distribution would face an average tax burden of 3.7 percent.
-Their results also show that the distribution of a narrow-based VAT that excludes spending on food, housing, and health care is much the same as the distribution of a broad-based tax.
+Households in the top 1 percent of the income distribution would face an average tax burden of 3.6 percent.
+Their results also show that the distribution of a narrow-based VAT that excludes spending on food, housing, and health care is much the same as the distribution of a broad-based tax (table 1).

 Benedek, Dora, Ruud A. de Mooji, and Philippe Wingender.
 2015.
 “Estimating VAT Pass Through.”
 Working Paper 1/214.
 Washington, DC: International Monetary Fund.